uPortal-Project/uPortal-web-components/@uportal/content-carousel/README.md

 - `slick-options` (optional, [slick settings](https://kenwheeler.github.io/slick/#settings)): configuration for slick carousel.
 - `carousel-height` (optional, string): css height to apply on slides.
 - `fit-to-container` (optional, boolean): by default carousel will fit content, `true` will make carousel match width of surrounding container.
+- `display-title` (optional, boolean): Current implemented for the RSS Strategy.
+By default carousel will show the title in the 'alt text' and the caption bar.
+Setting to `false` will remove the title from the 'alt text' and the caption bar.
+- `display-description` (optional, boolean): Current implemented for the RSS Strategy.
+By default carousel will show the description in the 'alt text' and the caption bar.
+Setting to `false` will remove the description from the 'alt text' and the caption bar.
+Note - if BOTH `display-title` and `display-description` are `false`, the caption bar will be hidden.

 ### Types